Easy Camping Meal Plan

 4. Plan Some Grab ‘n Go Meals

-Even with planning, camping is an unpredictable adventure.
+Even with a camping menu plan, camping is an unpredictable adventure.
 Sometimes you’ll wake up late and want to get out of the RV and hit the trail right away; sometimes, the weather makes fires impossible, and sometimes you’ll just be too worn out for cooking.
 Prepare some simple no-cook meals for the times when you can’t stick to your cooking schedule.
 These are also great to take along for hikes or long days away from camp.

 5. Always Eat Perishable Food First

-You can plan for meals that include perishable food like hamburgers, hotdogs, dairy and more, but make sure you have enough time to eat them.
+You can plan meals that include perishable foods like hamburgers, hotdogs, dairy and more, but make sure you have enough time to eat them.
 Start your trip off with any perishables, and save the dry food for the end of your trip.
 It would be a shame for a camping trip to end too early because of something spoiled.

 6. Do Most of Your Meal Prep at Home

 The more menu planning and prep time you spend at home, the more fun and less frustration you’ll have at camp.
 Many favorite camping recipes can be pre-made.
 Prepping meals doesn’t just cut down on cooking time.
-It also means you’ll have to bring less and you’ll have less to dispose of at your campsite and have more time to enjoy the great outdoors.
+It also means you’ll have to bring less and you’ll have less to dispose of at your campsite and have more time to enjoy your camping adventure.